-Microstation, from the 8.9 version (XM) brings a series of functionalities to interact with Google Earth.
+Microstation, from version 8.9 (XM) brings a series of functionalities to interact with Google Earth.
 In this case I want to refer to the import of the three-dimensional model and its image, something similar to what it does AutoCAD Civil 3D.

 These functions are activated by: